To run the Wolfram Engine on your Windows machine, you need to get a free license, install the program, then activate the product.

 - Click Next again to install the Wolfram Engine to the default directory.

-To the install the Wolfram Engine to a different directory, click Browse and select the directory, then click Next to continue.
+To install the Wolfram Engine to a different directory, click Browse and select the directory, then click Next to continue.

 - The configuration of the Wolfram Engine installation is complete.
 Click Install to begin installing.